ThomasPluckMU/radfoam-unity/readme.md

 [Radiant Foam: Real-Time Differentiable Ray Tracing](https://radfoam.github.io/)

-## Known Issues

-- colors still seem washed out compared to the original paper
-- not sure if performance is up to par with the original CUDA implementation, as I could not get it running locally yet (getting around 25-50fps on my RTX 3070, depending on view point)
+Not sure if performance is up to par with the original CUDA implementation, as I could not get it running locally yet (getting around 25-50fps on my RTX 3070, depending on view point).

 ¯\\\_(ツ)\_/¯